Human rights in Azerbaijan: Rights of minorities

 In the context of the Nagorno-Karabakh conflict, hate speech against Armenians "continues to be a staple of officially sanctioned media" according to Minority Rights Group International, while "peace-building initiatives involving civil society actors are regularly vilified and sometimes result in physical assaults on the property and persons of those involved".

-Lezgins people face discrimination and "feel forced to assimilate into Azeri identity to avoid economic and education discrimination".
+The Lezgin people face discrimination and "feel forced to assimilate into Azeri identity to avoid economic and education discrimination".

 Talysh people have "suffered as a result of the long-term deprivation of cultural and educational rights and from the effects of economic neglect of their region".
 In the aftermath of the Talysh separatist movement and the attempt to establish the Talysh-Mughan Autonomous Republic the Azerbaijani state "mounted a campaign of intimidation and repression against leading Talysh activists".

 Freedom of religion

-Article 48 of the Constitution of Azerbaijan states that the right to liberty and the right for people of all faiths to choose and practice their religion without restriction is ensured, provided these do not violate public order or public morality.
+Freedom of religion in Azerbaijan is substantially curtailed.
+The Azerbaijan government, which follows a strictly secular and anti-religious ideology, represses all religions.

-In 2019, the United States Commission on International Religious Freedom reported the arrest of 77 individuals labeled as "Shia extremists", of which 48 were considered political prisoners by human rights defenders.
-They also reported that, in court hearings throughout the year, these individuals testified that police and other officials tortured them to coerce false confessions.
-Local human rights groups and others stated the government continued to physically abuse, arrest, and imprison religious activists.
+The majority of the population in Azerbaijan is Muslim.
+According to Michigan State University political scientist Ani Sarkissian, "the Azerbaijani government attempts to control religious practice to keep it from becoming an independent social force that might threaten the nondemocratic nature of the regime."

-Authorities briefly detained, fined, or warned individuals for holding unauthorized religious meetings; as the government’s requirements for legal registration were unachievable for communities with less than 50 members.
-The government also controls the importation, distribution, and sale of religious materials.
-The court fined individuals for the unauthorized sale or distribution of religious materials.
+The government censors religious literature and closes down religious institutions that it considers objectionable.
+Political speech by religious institutions is forbidden and clerics are not allowed to run for political office.

-Civil society representatives stated citizens continued to tolerate “traditional” minority religious groups (i.e. those historically present in the country), including Jews, Russian Orthodox, and Catholics; however, groups viewed as “nontraditional” were often viewed with suspicion and mistrust.
+The government uses mosque closures to repress independent Muslim groups that act independently of the state.
+Clerics that act in ways objectionable to the state face dismissal and arrest.
+The government does not restrict religious conversion, but it does forbid proselytizing.